Pets (Microchips) Bill

 Overview

-The Pets (Microchips) Bill aims to improve the identification and return of lost or found pets in England and Wales by mandating microchip scanning before euthanasia and establishing stricter guidelines for local authorities handling deceased cats.
+The Pets (Microchips) Bill aims to improve the welfare of pets in England by mandating microchip scanning before euthanasia and establishing procedures for local authorities to handle found deceased cats.
+This includes contacting owners and designated rescue organizations.

 Description